GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 defined in [Controlling Access to Powerful Web Platform Features][powerful-apis], including user control, transparency, and ergonomics.

-Following the same pattern as other modern storage web APIs, access to the Storage Foundation API is origin-bound, meaning that an origin may only access self-created data.
+Following the same pattern as other modern storage APIs on the web, access to the Storage Foundation API is origin-bound, meaning that an origin may only access self-created data.
 It is also limited to secure contexts.